confluentinc/ksql/docs/concepts/time-and-windows-in-ksqldb-queries.md

   You can use ROWTIME in the aggregate, for example, using the MAX function, to know when the window was updated.

+!!! important
+    WINDOWSTART and WINDOWEND comparisons must use either an INT/BIGINT (Unix epoch time) or a string formatted to the ISO 8601 format (`'yyyy-mm-ddThh:mm:ss'`).

 For example, the following SELECT statement counts the number of orders in each five-minute tumbling window.
 Also, the output has fields that show the start and end time for each window.